 The region passed from Indian to Colonial possession by purchase on October 28, 1664 for "twenty fathoms of trading cloth, two made coats, two guns, two kettles, ten bars of lead and twenty handfuls of powder."

-Summit's earliest settlers came here about 1710.
-Most of the founding fathers brought Puritan heritage from the British Isles, and from neighboring New England, Connecticut and Long Island.
+Summit's earliest settlers came here around 1710.
+Most of the founding fathers brought Puritan heritage from the British Isles, and from neighboring New England and Long Island.
 Finding a true paradise, the Summit area was abundant in timber for building cabins, rabbits for food and pelts, plentiful turkey, and a fertile valley for growing wheat and corn.
-Plus the Passaic River was full of fish to eat and water to float boats.
+Plus the Passaic River was full of fish to eat and used to facilitate transportation and trade.

 Where did Summit get its name?